Beta Particles - A Definition

 What are Beta Particles?

-Beta particles, also known as beta rays, are high-energy electrons or positrons emitted during certain types of radioactive decay processes.
+Beta particles, known as beta rays, are high-energy electrons or positrons emitted during specific radioactive decay processes.
 They are distinct from alpha particles (consisting of two protons and two neutrons) and gamma rays (high-energy electromagnetic radiation).
 They are considered ionizing radiation due to their ability to penetrate matter and cause ionization.

 How were Beta Particles Discovered?